Armandoh4/filmlabproductions/README.md

      3 - Actors or producers who want to share their work

-     4 - Creator's goals are different than the regular user.
+     4 - Creator's goals differ from the regular users.
 This user would be more interested in publishing their work, rather than watching.
 These users would demand an admin account where they can upload, edit and delete videos from the database.
 Login details are listed in the *[Introduction](#Introduction)

 ---
 ## Design: